Skip to main content

 1. Urinary Tract Infections

 Urinary tract infections (UTIs) are a common problem in cats, especially in male cats.
 Symptoms of UTIs in cats include urinating outside of the litter box, straining to urinate, and frequent urination.
-If left untreated, UTIs can lead to serious health problems.
+Pet sitters should immediately notify owners if they observe these symptoms, as untreated UTIs can lead to serious health problems.

 One natural remedy for UTIs in cats is cranberry supplements.
 Cranberry can help prevent bacteria from adhering to the walls of the urinary tract, reducing the risk of infection.
 Another natural remedy is D-mannose, a type of sugar that can help prevent bacteria from sticking to the urinary tract.